RoverPlatform/rover-campaigns-ios/README.md

 # Rover Campaigns iOS SDK

-This is Rover Campaigns, the marketing campaigns automation SDK.
-Rover Campaigns augments our core Rover product, the Experiences designer, to drive mobile engagement and monetization with better mobile campaigns.
+This is Rover Campaigns, the marketing campaigns automation SDK from Rover.
+Rover Campaigns augments our core Rover Experiences product enable mobile engagement and monetization with better mobile campaigns.

 <hr />